-Based in Lithgow, NSW, the SATF supports the Commonwealth’s Priority Industry Capability in infantry weapons, and is also available for use by external customers.
+Based in Lithgow, NSW, the SATF supports the Commonwealth’s Priority Industry Capability in infantry weapons, and is also available for use by defence, government agencies and industry.
 The SATF comprises tools, testing and analysis capabilities that cannot be found elsewhere in Australia, making it a valuable addition to the range of existing support mechanisms for Australian Defence Force (ADF) service personnel on operations.

 Weapon Kinematic Analysis

 A range of equipment is available to study the dynamics of moving parts, how loads and forces are distributed throughout the weapon system, and to improve and optimise performance.

 MSC CAE Software Tools, including MSC Adams, help eliminate slow and costly physical testing by creating and testing virtual prototypes that can be quickly evaluated for performance in any environment or conditions.

 High Speed Video (HSV) can record at speeds of up to 240,000 frames per second and is used to identify and quantify weapon dynamics.
 It can also record and analyse the consequences of dynamic events such as obstructed bore, as well as impact events such as armour testing.

 A Laser Displacement System (LDS) enables the accurate measurement of weapon gunlock displacement and velocity.
 The LDS effectively profiles weapon function, allowing quick and accurate fault finding to assist design activities.